-The 'all causes' death rate in the Division at ages 0 to 74 years (357.6 deaths per 100,000 population) is markedly higher than for country New South Wales (318.3) and even more so than the rate for Australia (290.4): the rates have been age standardised to allow for comparisons between areas, regardless of differences in age profiles between the Division and Australia.
+The 'all causes' death rate in the Division at ages 0 to 74 years (330.2 deaths per 100,000 population) is notably higher than for country New South Wales (318.3), and markedly higher than for Australia (290.4): the rates have been age standardised to allow for comparisons between areas, regardless of differences in age profiles between the Division and Australia.

 The major causes of premature mortality in the Division, as for country New South Wales and Australia as a whole, are cancer and diseases of the circulatory system (Figure 4).
-Except for cerebrovascular disease, cancer, and Diabetes mellitus, death rates in the Division were higher for the conditions and causes shown than those for Australia and for country New South Wales.
+With the exceptions of cancer, suicide and diabetes mellitus, death rates in the Division for the conditions and causes shown were higher than those for Australia and for country New South Wales.